How to integrate CI/CD with Visual Studio Team Services?

-- Went back to build definition web editor, switched to Variables tab.
+- Went back to the build definition web editor and switched to the variables tab.
 Added MajorVersion and MinorVersion variables there.

 - Switched to the Options tab and filled “Build number format” field with $(BuildDefinitionName)_$(MajorVersion).$(MinorVersion).$(Year:yy)$(DayOfYear)$(Rev:.rr)).

-- Made sure that AssemblyVersion and AssemblyFileVersion lines present in AssemblyInfo files (powershell script does replacement in those files).
+- Made sure that AssemblyVersion and AssemblyFileVersion lines are present in AssemblyInfo files (PowerShell script does a replacement in those files).

-- Moved up powershell task to run after Get sources task.
+- Moved up PowerShell task to run after a Get Sources task.

-- Change build to build web csproj file instead of solution file
+- Change the build to build web csproj file instead of solution file

 - Specified configuration: Release